kammitama5/kammitama5.github.io/_posts/2020-01-26-Sunday-January-26th.md

   of all people would like a language like Haskell".
 YES.
 - But I made friends with a scientist/mathematician there, and we never really went back to that event; instead, we hung out every Thursday, and he encouraged me to go to grad school.
 He's still a strong mentor and advocate for me today.
-So I guess I'm this weird film-school scientist girl now.
+So I guess I'm this weird film-school electronics/camera technician concept design computer scientist girl now.

 ## I consider myself a maker